Science meets art at Stanford

 In addition to her biology classes, McConnell teaches an IntroSem on conservation photography and runs a year-long capstone project where seniors in the natural sciences express science through art.
 She was also the first non-art faculty member to have a show – on elephants and the ivory crisis – in the Stanford Art Gallery.

 And, like Goodall, her work has been featured within the pages of National Geographic.

 Although Vivian Wang has long enjoyed making art in her free time, she nearly missed her chance to take advantage of Stanford’s art course offerings.
 “I felt like I’d been taking too many engineering and math classes, so I decided I should take at least one art class before I graduated!” she said.
 She took a digital printmaking class, and has since had work from that course accepted to the Bridge conference, an international effort to highlight math within other disciplines.
 Previously, Wang’s beaded art sculptures were featured in the 2015 and 2016 conferences.

-One of the pieces featured in this year’s conference is a latticed, curving combination of two prints depicting famous mathematicians.
+One of the pieces featured a latticed, curving combination of two prints depicting famous mathematicians.
 From one side, you see the face of David Hilbert – from the other, that of Wacław Sierpiński.
 The form of Wang’s Faces of Hilbert and Sierpiński could serve as an analogy for her love of both science and art.
 These passions sometimes overlap.
 But even when they don’t, they strike a certain harmony.
 “My art isn’t always necessarily a visualization of science, but it’s a skill that is very complementary to what I do in the sciences,” Wang said.

 In both art and science, she finds joy in experimentation.
 She sees research as an opportunity to unearth, shape and reshape knowledge through discovery and analysis, while art offers her restorative lessons in embracing mistakes and disorder.